 C. Place.
 The server may serve from any place in the service zone.
 No part of either foot may touch the floor beyond the outer edge of either line of the service zone.
 The server must remain in the service zone until the served ball passes the short line.
 Violations are called “foot faults.”
 (See Rule 4.3.C.1)

 D. Manner (Legal Serve).
 The server must come to a complete stop in the service zone before beginning the serve.
-The serve is begun by bouncing the ball to the floor in the service zone.
-The ball must be hit by the server’s hand or fist so that it contacts the front wall first and on the rebound contacts the floor behind the short line, either with or without touching one of the side walls.
+The serve is begun by bouncing the ball to the floor in the service zone, and purposely struck by either hand or fist before the ball bounces twice so that it contacts the front wall first and on the rebound contacts the floor behind the short line, either with or without touching one of the side walls.
 Refer to Rule 4.3.C & D.

 E. Time.
 A serve may not be made until the referee has announced the score (See Rule 3.4.A.9).
 The referee shall call “point” or “side out” as soon as a rally ends.
 The receiver then has up to 10 seconds to assume a receiving position.
 When the receiver has assumed a receiving position or 10 seconds have elapsed, whichever occurs first, and the server has had reasonable time to get to his/her serving position, the referee shall announce the score and the server must serve (hit the ball) within 10 seconds.
 If the first serve results in a fault or screen, the referee shall give the receiver a reasonable time to take a receiving position and the server reasonable time to get to his/her serving position.
 The referee shall then announce “second serve” if the serve was a fault, or “first/second serve, one screen” if a screen, after which the server must serve within 10 seconds.